top of page

 Best Cafés in Downtown Asheville—A Local’s Perspective

-It’s time again to address one of my favorite subjects: coffee.
+It’s time once again to address one of my favorite subjects: coffee.
 But not just the drinking of it.
 As every caffeinated individual knows, presentation and ambiance make up at least half the battle.
-Heck, sometimes I walk on into a café not because I’m after coffee—although usually I am—but just for the delight of the atmosphere.
+Heck, sometimes I walk on into a café not because I’m after coffee but simply for the delight of the atmosphere.

 And with temperatures in Asheville this January still staying at coat-and-scarf levels, I’ll take any excuse I can find to get off the street, and go inside some place nice and cozy.
 The steaming hot beverages?
 That’s just icing on the cake.
-And the cakes themselves?
-That’s survival food; shivering burns calories.
+And the coffee cakes themselves?
+That’s survival food.

 Downtown’s got some of the best cafes in the business, and I’ve rustled up a few suggestions here that’ll pair perfectly with Asheville’s best indoor amusements.
 Museums, shopping, and the like.
 Remember: no matter where you are downtown, the perfect café may be just around the corner.